A practical guide to the Zendesk AI Explore Dashboard in 2026

 Expert Verified

 Getting AI set up in your customer support workflow is one thing.
 But the real work?
 That comes next.
 You have to prove it’s worth the investment, figure out if it's actually helping your team, and use real data to make it smarter over time.
-It’s the difference between having a cool new toy and having a tool that gives you a real edge.
+It’s the difference between having a new tool and having a robust system that gives you a real edge.

 If your team uses Zendesk, the go-to tool for this is the Zendesk AI Explore Dashboard.
-It's built to give you a peek into how your agents are using the native AI features that come with Zendesk.
+It's built to give you a detailed look into how your agents are using the native AI features that come with the industry-leading Zendesk platform.

 What is the Zendesk AI Explore Dashboard?

-Think of it as the built-in report card for Zendesk’s AI.
-It's there to help support managers see how their team is using features like ticket summarization, expanding text, or changing the tone of a reply.
-From there, the dashboard tries to connect that usage to standard support metrics like First Reply Time (FRT) and Full Resolution Time.
+Think of it as the specialized reporting suite for Zendesk's AI.
+It's there to help support managers see how their team is effectively using features like ticket summarization, expanding text, or changing the tone of a reply.
+From there, the dashboard connects that usage to standard support metrics like First Reply Time (FRT) and Full Resolution Time.
+For deeper insights, you can also track performance metrics and set up analytics integrations.

 Key features and metrics of the Zendesk AI Explore Dashboard

-Before we dive into its weak spots, let's give credit where it's due and look at what the dashboard offers straight out of the box.
-The data is split into two main buckets: how your agents are using the tools, and how that use seems to affect ticket stats.
+The dashboard offers impressive functionality straight out of the box.
+The data is split into two main buckets: how your agents are engaging with the tools, and how that use positively affects ticket stats.

 Agent engagement reports

 This part of the dashboard is all about usage.
-It’s there to answer the simple questions: "Is my team even touching these AI features?" and "If they are, which ones are they using most?"
+It’s there to answer the simple questions: "How is my team adopting these AI features?" and "Which ones are providing the most value?"

 The main things it tracks are:

-• Summaries generated: A simple count of how many times an agent hit the "summarize" button on a ticket.
+Summaries generated: A count of how many times an agent utilized the "summarize" feature on a ticket.

-• Messages expanded: The number of times agents used AI to flesh out a short note into a fuller response.
+Messages expanded: The number of times agents used AI to efficiently flesh out a short note into a fuller response.

-• Tone shifts: A tally of how many times agents used the "make friendly" or "make formal" options.
+Tone shifts: A tally of how many times agents used the "make friendly" or "make formal" options to ensure a perfect customer experience.

-You'll see this data in things like a pie chart showing the percentage of tickets that had some AI involvement or a bar chart listing the top 10 agents by AI tool usage.
-It’s a pretty basic way to see if the features you're paying for are collecting dust or not.
+You'll see this data in professional visualizations, like a pie chart showing the percentage of tickets that had some AI involvement or a bar chart listing the top 10 agents by AI tool usage.
+It’s a great way to see how these advanced features are being adopted by your team.

 Ticket metrics reports

-This is where the dashboard tries to connect the dots between your team using AI and your team being more efficient.
-It’s meant to answer that big question from your boss: "Is this AI thing actually making us faster?"
+This is where the dashboard demonstrates the link between your team using AI and your team being more efficient.
+It’s meant to showcase the impact of AI on your core operations.

 Here are the key reports managers often check: